ibm-cloud-docs/vpc/cli-reference.md

 Update a rule of a security group.

-`ibmcloud is security-group-rule-update GROUP_ID RULE_ID [--direction DIRECTION] [--remote REMOTE_ADDRESS | CIDR_BLOCK | SECURITY_GROUP_ID] [--icmp-code ICMP_CODE] [--icmp-type ICMP_TYPE] [--port-max PORT_MAX] [--port-min PORT_MIN] [--json]`
+`ibmcloud is security-group-rule-update GROUP RULE_ID [--direction DIRECTION] [--remote REMOTE_ADDRESS | CIDR_BLOCK | SECURITY_GROUP_ID] [--icmp-type ICMP_TYPE [--icmp-code ICMP_CODE]] [--port-max PORT_MAX --port-min PORT_MIN] [--json]`

-**options**
+#### Command options
+{: #command-options-security-group-rule-update}

+- `GROUP`: ID of the security group.
+- `RULE_ID`: ID of the rule.
 - `--direction`: Direction of traffic to enforce.
 Valid values are inbound or outbound.
 - `--remote`: The set of network interfaces from which this rule allows traffic, Can be specified as either an REMOTE_ADDRESS, CIDR_BLOCK and SECURITY_GROUP_ID.
 - `--icmp-type`: ICMP traffic type to allow.
-Valid values from 0 to 254.
+Valid values are 0 - 254.
 This option is specified only when protocol is set to icmp.
 - `--icmp-code`: ICMP traffic code to allow.
-Valid values from 0 to 255.
+Valid values are 0 to 255.
 This option is specified only when protocol is set to icmp.
 - `--port-min`: Minimum port number.
-Valid values are from 1 to 65535.
+Valid values are 1 - 65535.
 This option is specified only when protocol is set to tcp or udp.
 - `--port-max`: Maximum port number.
-Valid values are from 1 to 65535.
+Valid values are 1 - 65535.
 This option is specified only when protocol is set to tcp or udp.
 - `--json`: Format output in JSON.

 ---